 “Jesus rebuked them, and they journeyed to the next village” (Luke 9:56).

 We romanticize the Apostles in the same way we romanticize the entire New Testament.
-A hillbilly carpenter calls smelly fishermen to be his partners and, gathering others of dubious repute along the way, he heads down to Jerusalem to take on the establishment.
-That the carpenter turns out to be the Son of God does not change the earthy reality of the story or transform its actors into likable heroes and saints.
+The bones of the story are that a hillbilly carpenter called smelly fishermen to be his partners and, gathering others of dubious repute along the way, headed down to Jerusalem to take on the establishment.
+That the carpenter turns out to be the Son of God does not change the earthy reality of the story or transform its actors into always likable heroes and saints.
 That would come later.
-What Jesus assembled as his inner circle was more like a sampler for human pride and weakness than a dream team.
-The Gospel enters a messy world, works through sinful people to uncover the divine mystery within history.
+What Jesus assembled as his inner circle was more like a sampler for all human weakness than a dream team.
+The Gospel enters a messy world and works through sinful people to uncover the divine mystery within history.